This post may contain affiliate links. Please read my disclosure.

 - Turkey - This recipe is meant for a 10-12 lb turkey.
 If you use something bigger the skin will get burned before the turkey is done.
 Also use fresh if possible.
 If you need to feed more people, just use two turkeys.

-- Herbs - When it comes to herbs for poultry, you can never go wrong with the combination of thyme, sage and rosemary.
+- Herbs - When it comes to herbs for poultry, you can never go wrong with the combination of thyme, sage and rosemary as their aromatic flavors complement the turkey well.

 Please note full ingredient list and instructions can be found in recipe card below.